FY 2017 HHS Agency Financial Report

 - This total reflects amounts reported by the Medicare FFS Contractors excluding the amounts reported for the Medicare FFS Recovery Auditors program and the Medicare FFS Error Rate Measurement program, which HHS reports separately in this table.

-- The values in the Medicare Part C and Medicare Part D rows represent overpayments reported and returned by Medicare Advantage organizations and Part D sponsors.
+- The values in the Medicare Part C and Medicare Part D row represent overpayments reported and returned by Medicare Advantage organizations and Part D sponsors.
 The actual overpayments identified and recovered during the FY 2017 report period were $78,705,010.00 for Medicare Part C and $2,833,663.00 for Medicare Part D.

 - For Medicaid, the Medicaid Integrity Contractors identified total overpayments that include both the federal and state shares.
 However, HHS reports only the actual federal share across audits.

-- For the State Medicaid Recovery Auditor row, states are only required to report the amount of recoveries on the CMS-64, and not the amount of improper payments identified or recovery rates or targets.
+- For the State Medicaid Recovery Auditor row, states are only required to report the amount of recoveries, and not the amount of improper payments identified or recovery rates.
 The State Medicaid Recovery Auditors Amount Recaptured cell represents the federal share of the state recoveries as of the publication date of the AFR.
 The final amount recaptured for FY 2017 as a result of activities by State Medicaid Recovery Auditors will be reported in the Annual Medicare and Medicaid Program Integrity Report to Congress for FY 2017.

-Disposition of Funds Recaptured Through Payment Recapture Audits
+Disposition of Funds Recaptured Through Payment Recapture Audit Programs

 - Funds included under the Original Purpose column were returned to the Medicare Trust Funds after taking into consideration agency expenses to administer the program and recovery auditor contingency fees.
 In addition, the Medicare FFS Recovery Auditors Original Purpose cell also takes into consideration underpayments to providers that were identified and corrected ($6.74 million) and amounts collected in prior years but overturned on appeal in FY 2017 ($19.44 million).

 - The state Medicaid recovery auditors’ row only includes information on the federal share of recoveries, which are returned to Treasury.
 States do not report information to HHS on how the state portions of recoveries are used.

-Aging of Outstanding Overpayments Identified in the Payment Recapture Audits
+Aging of Outstanding Overpayments Identified in the Payment Recapture Audit Programs

 |CY Amount Outstanding